froggitti/catOS/README.md

 **This is where the personality code for WireOS exists.**

-For the whole Vector OS, check out the [wire-os](https://github.com/os-vector/wire-os) repo.
-This repo, `wire-os-victor`, is a submodule of that.
+For the entire OS, check out the [wire-os](https://github.com/os-vector/wire-os) repo.
+This repo, `wire-os-victor`, is a submodule of that, and just builds the /anki folder which goes into that OS.
 However, `wire-os-victor` can still be built standalone and deployed to a robot which is running a good base OTA.
 This is recommended for developers.

 Most changes happen in this repo.
 If one wants to, for instance, add a new feature; this is where they'd do it.